 Also called “bundled” pricing, tiered pricing is a model in which processors create “tiers” and then route different transactions to different tiers.
 A common bundled pricing model uses three tiers – called qualified, mid-qualified, and non-qualified – but processors can use more or fewer tiers at their discretion.
 The processor will apply a rate to each tier.
 Then, the processor will charge multiple interchange categories under one of their tiers.
 This means that the interchange rates that Visa and Mastercard set are essentially irrelevant to you, in a bad way.
 If Visa’s interchange rate for a particular card is 1.65%, but your processor decides to route it to a tier that it sets at 2.25%, you pay the 2.25%, not 1.65%.

 Additionally, processors can change which transactions route to which tier, and they can adjust the rates for each tier as often as they like.
+Whether Mastercard or Visa raised a rate or not, the processor can decide to move some of your transactions to a higher mid-qualified or non-qualified rate whenever they feel like it.

 When it comes to rate increases, if you’re on tiered pricing, it’s going to be a neverending shell game.
 Rather than trying to find out where the increase came from and if it can be reversed, you’ll save yourself time (and money) by switching to a more competitive and transparent interchange plus processor.